 So the anguish this conundrum causes people is palpable and sometimes heartbreaking to watch.
 But reality has a way of exerting itself in a variety of ways, and eventually the breakthrough realisation is as simple as knowing that, in the most fundamental way action needs to happen in order for change to occur.
 In other words, if you want something to change, you need to change something, no matter how small.

-3. Stay in the present – resist the urge to dwell on past events or worry about future “what ifs”.
+Resist the urge to dwell on past events or worry about future “what ifs”.
 Staying present involves noticing and accepting your day to day, moment to moment experience as real and valuable.
+Whenever you find yourself time travelling in your mind try a simple 5×5 meditation or simply stop and notice your breathing for a few moments, to bring you back to now.

-6. Learn to see your thoughts as just thoughts, not facts or reality.
-Some thoughts are factual, some may be incorrect – learn to choose which thoughts are most helpful to you rather than focusing on whether they are true or real.
+Some thoughts are factual, some may have elements of truth and some may be completely incorrect – learn to choose which thoughts are most helpful to you rather than focusing on whether they are true or real.
+Focusing on thoughts gives them undue power – choose your thoughts wisely.

 This morning I felt in necessary for some weird reason to re-visit Brene` Brown’s now infamous talk, The Power of Vulnerability.
 I first watched it during a week long Counsellor Development W…